Scattering of mechanical waves from the perspective of open systems: 1D discrete problem

 \section{1D discrete problem}

-To see an explicit application of the Feshbach formalism, consider the case of a simple 1D discrete system as shown in Fig.(\ref{1D_model}).
+To see an explicit application of the projection operator formalism, consider the case of a simple 1D discrete system as shown in Fig.(\ref{1D_model}).
 This problem consists of an infinite chain of masses, $m$, connected to their neighbors through a spring with spring constant $k$.
 These masses are indexed with the integer $n=-\infty,...-1,0,1...\infty$.
-A single mass (at site 0) has a further connection to another mass, $m_d$, through a spring with spring constant $k_d$.

-We first derive the effective Hamiltonian for this problem directly and then derive it using the Feshbach formalism.
+A single mass (at site 0) has a further connection to another mass, $m_d$, through a spring with spring constant $k_d$ and it acts as the scatterer.
+We first derive the effective Hamiltonian for this problem directly and then derive it using the projection operators.